ambadasu/Learn-Git/README.md

 Git comes pre-installed on many operating systems, but you can download the latest version from the official website.
 Follow the installation wizard, selecting your OS and preferred options.
 ![git_architecture](https://github.com/user-attachments/assets/4d6dff42-1843-4454-a4c2-8648b7d2fc5a)

-To confirm it is installed correctly, open your terminal or command prompt and enter:
+To confirm it is installed correctly, open your terminal or command prompt and enter

 git --version